 Kathleen Peters provided information on mitigating learning loss risk in COVID-19 by sharing a PowerPoint presentation.
-She said it is important to start now while being open and transparent in communicating and sharing LEA plans with parents.
-Kathleen stated learning loss is not from failure to provide FAPE but it is the gap in what was provided and what was expected to be provided.
-Learning loss could also be if an LEA was unable to provide all services in the IEP through remote learning, when all services are provided remotely but not as effectively as if provided in-person, and as a result of school closure.
+She stated learning loss is not from failure to provide FAPE.
+It could be from an LEA being unable to provide all services in the IEP through remote learning, when all services are provided remotely but not as effectively as if provided in-person, and as a result of school closure.
 Kathleen included explanations of Compensatory Education and Learning Loss Recovery in her PowerPoint to assist in educating LEA staff.
 She said that it is not too early for LEAs to provide interventions to close the learning loss gap.
 Kathleen said the first step is evaluating each child's academic progress toward their goals and how their current level compares to an earlier assessment.
 She said to look at the data to compare what the child was expected to gain with actual progress.
 Kathleen suggested considering the availability and ability level of the student, regression in skills, and services and supports that the student needs to bridge the gap.
 She continued that LEAs will need to look outside of the box for ways to provide student support in non-traditional ways.
 Kathleen reported there are multiple data points that will need to be reviewed and pointed out LEAs that provided Extended School Year (ESY) provided additional opportunities can count that towards efforts in providing for learning loss.
 Data will come from teacher data logs, reports on progress towards goals, diagnostic assessments, service provider data logs, evaluation of student engagement levels, as well as parent input.
 Kathleen stated that fiscal resources will need to be designated to bridge the learning loss gap so each LEA will need to determine their own budget.
 She said IEP meetings must be held but the information can be included in an IEP meeting already scheduled.
 IEP teams must present the information on the student's learning loss including the data, facts, and what plans the LEA has to bridge the gap and how the parents can contribute to the plan as well.

-Jenae Holtz said it important to train IEP teams to not use the term "compensatory services" because that implies denial of FAPE.
-Instead saying they are aware there has been regression and some learning loss and in the IEP meeting discuss what additional supports might be needed and provide a very specific timeframe in the IEP.
-Jenae stated you can go back to reevaluate if those additional supports need to continue at the end of that timeframe.
-Jenae stressed LEAs must consider if learning loss for students in special education was beyond that of the general education population and stated it is the LEAs responsibility to provide for the learning loss within the scope of what general education also lost.
+Kathleen said it is important to determine if IEPs were implemented as written and if it was not, take the time to become compliant and write the appropriate PWNs.
+She continued that if a provision of FAPE was changed and document in a distance learning plan, the needs to be a change to the IEP.
+Kathleen said to consider what new concerns may have surfaced during virtual instruction including in the are of mental health and get a system put in place right away.
+Kathleen stated that parents want to know the LEAs have a plan for when the students return to in-person instruction and that their children's needs will not be ignored.
+Kathleen pointed out that LEAs must consider if learning loss for students in special education was beyond that of the general education population and stated it is the LEAs responsibility to provided for the learning loss within the scope of what general education also lost.
+Kathleen highlighted possibilities for provision of learning loss services including possibly additional instructional assistants in classrooms, providing afterschool small group instruction, increasing daily hours or length of ESY.
+This will bolster support that is already in existence and can only be considered learning loss recoupment or service recoupment if it goes above and beyond what would have already been provided.
+Kathleen said judges can find that if LEA staff cannot provide services, non-public agencies should be utilized.
+She emphasized the importance of providing additional supports to students and to continually update and monitor student progress.